plantanapp/documentation/docs/audience.md

 Plant an App is designed to provide extreme flexibility by allowing custom code to be plugged directly in the application.
 For example, complex SQL queries can be run using the [Run SQL](/docs/Actions/run-sql) action or C# code by using the Execute Razor action, just to name a few.

 Low-code Engineers step in to write the custom code.
 Therefore, they have prior coding experience.
-But, at the same time, they understand low-code and Plant an App because the code that is plugged in is likely to be connected to other things in the [Execution Context](/docs/execution-context), such as tokens produced by other actions, input parameters into the workflow, or the data layer.
+But, at the same time, they understand low-code and Plant an App because the code that is plugged in is likely to be connected to other things in the [Execution Context](/docs/execution-context), such as tokens produced by other actions, input parameters into the workflow or the data layer.

 In some cases, it's the Low-code Engineer that builds the entire application, fulfilling all the roles at once.